 Close the Options tab, and Mozilla Firefox now sends DNT signals.

 How to turn on Do Not Track (DNT) in Microsoft Edge

 Open Microsoft Edge and click or tap the “Settings and more” button from the top right.
-Alternatively, you can press ALT+X on your keyboard.
-In the menu that opens, go to Settings.
+Go to Settings from the subsequent dropdown menu.

-While enabling DNT may help in making your browsing history a bit more private, it does not mean that all websites, ad networks, and third-party services will stop tracking you.
-Some of them will ignore your DNT setting and track you the same as they track others.
-Before closing this tutorial, we would like to know your reason for turning on DNT and what your experience was after doing that.
+While enabling DNT may help make your browsing history a bit more private, that does not mean that all websites, ad networks, and third-party services stop tracking you.
+Some of them ignore your DNT setting and track you just the same.
+Before closing this tutorial, please leave a comment below with your reason for deciding to send Do Not Track requests and your browsing experience afterward.